backdrop-contrib/webform_share/README.md

 Usage
 -----
 ### Export
-1. Navigate to the node and click the "Webform" tab
+1. Navigate to the node and click the "Webform" tab.
-2. Click the "Export" button
+2. Click the "Export" button.

-The webform configuration will download in a .json file
+The webform configuration will download in a .json file.

 ### Import
 1. Navigate to an existing or new node of a content type where webforms are